Bill Hunt (musician): Wizzard

 In 1972, Wood left ELO to form Wizzard, with Hunt and Hugh McDowell also joining, with contributions in Wizzard Brew and Introducing Eddy and the Falcons.
-At Wizzard, he was known to have a habit of breaking the pianoes on the location he was in.
+At Wizzard, he was known to have a habit of breaking the pianos on the location he was in.
 However, being the only piano player he left in 1973 to become a music teacher.

 Post-Wizzard

 Hunt returned to the music business in 1989 when he joined Dave Hill's band Blessings in Disguise.
 Their debut single was a cover of "Crying in the Rain" by The Everly Brothers and backed by Hill/Hunt song "Wild Nights".
 Bill now leads a band called "The Ancient Order of Froth Blowers".

 Personal life

 Hunt's son, Will Hunt, is also a musician, while his nephew, Miles Hunt, is another musician.
 Both of them are part of The Ancient Order of Froth Blowers.